railsagainstignorance/chromatography/README.md

 ### steps

-* create a CMY spec for each dyes
+* create a CMY spec for each dyes.
+DONE
-* tweak the maths to implement the above alg
+* tweak the maths to implement the above alg.
+DONE.
 * render the image every N iterations (is now slowest part of cycle)
+* add a dilution factor for the droplets

 ## The plan - part 3